bleeckerj/Files2Book/README_directory_to_flipbooks.md

 ## Overview
 `directory_to_flipbooks.py` is a Python script designed to create flipbooks from movie/video files in a specified input directory.
 It does **not** generate standard image grids or pages for other file types.
 The output consists of flipbook pages and optional PDFs, organized by channel (parent directory name) and video file name.

+`generate_flipbook_pages.py` processes files from a directory and creates visual information cards for each file.
+These cards are placed on the RECTO (right) side of the spread, making it ideal for generating flipbooks.
+The cards include:

 ## Features
 - Processes only movie/video files (`.mp4`, `.mov`, `.avi`, `.mkv`) in the input directory.
 - Extracts frames at a user-defined rate (frames per second) for flipbook creation.